 Seed proteins like zein, gliedin etc are called storage proteins.
 They provide nutritional requirement of essential amino acids for animals.
 Such proteins are also stored in the white of eggs.
-E.g. casin in milk and ferretin in animal tissues.
+E.g. Casein in milk and Ferritin in animal tissues.

 Proteins found in membranes, cytoskeletal fabric, capsids, collagen, elastin of muscles, mucoproteins of synovial fluids, keratin of hairs, nails, hoofs, borns, silk fibrions, spider webs, etc. are all structural proteins.
 They provide mechanical support and strength to various structural components of the cellular tissues.

 Certain cellular components are transported from one region of the cell to the other or from one region of the body to the other.
 Specific proteins are responsible for the transportation of various cellular components.
 Such proteins are called transport proteins.
 Microtubules and microtrabaculae transport sucrose in sieve tubes, microtubules and action filaments are involved in protoplasmic streaming.
 Hemoglobin, hemoeyanin and myoglobin transport oxygen in the blood of vertebrates and invertebrates.
 Serum albumin and B lipoproteins transport fatty acid components in the blood.
 Iron binding proteins and ceruloplasmins transport iron and copper respectively.